 This was a really hard post for me to write, mainly due to the photographs I show below.
-I’m not high maintenance but I do like to look nice and for me to put photos out there on the internet, looking my worst has been a tough one.
-I nearly deleted the post, but in the spirit of explaining why I eat the way I do etc I thought it was important to understand a bit more about my condition, and if it helps anyone else in the same boat then it’s worth it….
+I’m not high maintenance but I do like to look nice.
+For me, to put photos out there on the internet, looking my worst has been a tough one.
+I nearly deleted the post, but in the spirit of explaining why I eat the way I do etc I thought it was important to understand a bit more about my condition And, if it helps anyone else in the same boat then it’s worth it….

 I was always the one with no energy whilst growing up.
 The one who was always tired, who could sleep all day and then nap and then still feel exhausted.
 I could’ve spent all day lying on the sofa and still fallen into bed absolutely wiped out at night.

 And I just thought it was normal.
 It wasn’t until February 2013 that everything changed.
 One day, whilst out with my mum I developed a rash on my chest.
 Luckily there was medical centre nearby so I popped in to see the nurse.
 She diagnosed an allergic reaction and gave me some antihistamines – but they didn’t help.